 Treating anxiety

-If your Frenchie is attempting to work off this excess energy by this manner the may look like they are shaking all over, you may even think it’s normal French Bulldog behavior.
+If your Frenchie attempts to work off this excess energy in this manner, it may look like they are shaking all over; you may even think it’s normal French Bulldog behavior.

 Even so, as a Frenchie owner, it is important to realize that an over-excited French Bulldog is not necessarily a happy dog.